Alex-Skp/Data-job-posting-analysis/README.md

 * Checked in how many postings the skills we would have or might acquired in the bootcamp are included
 * Calculated the percentage over the total data scientist postings
 * Plotted the result.
 We didnt spend enough time in the visualization but we will make it look better for the presentation.

+## A final post-project:
+* In the file creating-script we take the cleaned database, called export_usa.csv, and test the different steps to build a function that delivers the required graph
+* The final function to test is in final-product-test.ipynb, feel free to fork and play around with it.

 # Task : clean the data - summarise your findings in a 'one pager'